 Collector Car Appreciation Day:

-SEMA worked with U.S. Senators Richard Burr (R-NC) and Jon Tester (D-MT) to pass a U.S. Senate resolution, S. Res.
-215, which designated July 24, 2017 as "Collector Car Appreciation Day."
-It marked the eighth consecutive Senate commemoration in what has become an annual event to raise awareness of the vital role automotive restoration and collection plays in American society.
+July 13, 2018 marked the ninth consecutive year that Congress has commemorated "Collector Car Appreciation Day" with a resolution.
+This annual event raises awareness of the vital role automotive restoration and collection plays in American society.
 The resolution noted that “the collection and restoration of historic and classic cars is an important part of preserving the technological achievements and cultural heritage of the United States.”
-With the support of SEMA and the SEMA Action Network (SAN), car clubs, enthusiast organizations, and affiliated businesses hosted more than 100 events to commemorate the day in 2017.
+With the support of SEMA and the SEMA Action Network (SAN), car clubs, enthusiast organizations, and affiliated businesses hosted more than 150 official events to commemorate the day in 2018.
 Events ranged from car cruises to small-business open houses and product giveaways.
-SEMA is working with Senators Burr and Tester to pass a CCAD resolution in 2018.
-For more information:: Collector Car Appreciation Day
+The next CCAD is scheduled for Friday, July 12, 2019 and SEMA will be working with Senators Burr and Tester to pass a CCAD resolution to honor the event.
+For more information: Collector Car Appreciation Day

 “Outdoor Recreation” Economy: